Menu

 Children’s spellings are tested at the beginning and end of the year.
 Additionally, Year group spellings are included in the weekly homework spelling lists.

 Progress is closely monitored by the class teacher, subject leader and senior leadership team.
 Monitoring includes lesson observations, learning walks, termly moderation of teacher assessment, book and planning scrutiny.
 Other methods that we use are pupil voice interviews, staff meetings for teacher CPD and disseminating best practices.
-The findings of this monitoring will be used to inform the next steps for the children and the implementation of writing across the school as a whole.
+The findings of this monitoring are used to inform the next steps for the children and the implementation of writing across the school as a whole.

 Spelling, Punctuation and Grammar

-Spelling, punctuation and grammar are embedded within the writing curriculum so that children learn skills and use them in context.
 We supplement this with additional opportunities to develop the children’s knowledge and skills, such as the teaching of SPaG within Guided Reading lessons, in which children learn different SPaG elements embedded within texts.
 Spelling is taught explicitly in each year group.
-In our school, children who need further support continue to follow the Bug Club phonics scheme, also used in Tylers Green First School.
+In our school, children who need further spelling support may continue to follow the Bug Club phonics scheme, also used in Tylers Green First School.

 Handwriting